NithyaNN3/Shopping-cart-application-in-Java/assignment2-NithyaNN3/README.md

 	Choose "Run As" > "Java Application" from the context menu.

 ## Some Housekeeping
-- Name of Repo on GitHub Classroom is AdvancedPrograming
 - Assumed that all times entered by user is correct "HH:MM" 24-our format
 - Assumed that Cart Flow leads to Order placement flow so 'Place Order' on Dashboard leads to Cart first and then Order payment
 - GUI expects user to have entered timings and have pressed 'Enter' after updating